eth-act/zkevm-book/src/trees/internal/security.md

   The verifier sends random challenges to the prover.
 If these are predictable or repeatable, an adversary may get “lucky” and bypass detection.
 Bit security here depends on the size of the field the challenges are sampled from.

 - **Polynomial commitment scheme (PCS)**
   Most zkEVMs rely on polynomial commitments to compile their IOP into a SNARK.
-The bit security of the system is bounded by the hardness of forging a commitment or opening it inconsistently.
+The bit security of the system is bounded by the hardness of opening a commitment inconsistently.

 - **Hash function assumptions (Fiat-Shamir)**
   The Fiat-Shamir transform replaces verifier randomness with hash outputs.
 Soundness here assumes the hash behaves like a **random oracle**, which is a heuristic assumption.
 Bit security is typically estimated from the preimage or collision resistance of the hash function, though it's often slightly weaker in practice due to modeling gaps.

 - **Grindability of Fiat-Shamir**
   In some systems, adversaries can try multiple inputs to the hash function—called **grinding**—to find a challenge that helps them cheat.
-If the success probability per attempt is $p$, and the adversary can try $n$ transcripts, then the overall success probability is bounded by $p \cdot n$, reducing effective bit security.
+If the success probability per attempt is $p$, and the adversary can try $n$ transcripts then the overall success probability is bounded by $p \cdot n$.
+In multiround protocols with many Fiat-Shamir challenges, this attack can reduce the effective bit security.

 In practice, the total bit security of a zkEVM is limited by **its weakest link**.
 Even if most components offer 128-bit security, a single step with only 110 bits of assurance could lower the system’s effective strength.
 Because of this, security analysis should account for all components, their assumptions, and how they compose.